ZerBea/hcxdumptool/README.md

 Preferred chipsets MediaTek due to active monitor mode feature (important notice: massive problems with MT76 USB3 devices if connected to some USB3 ports)

+Some device and driver tests are here: https://github.com/ZerBea/hcxdumptool/discussions/361

 Always verify the actual chipset with 'lsusb' and/or 'lspci'!

 No support for a third party driver which is not part of the official Linux kernel (https://www.kernel.org/) <br /> Report related issues to the site, from which you downloaded the driver